How Long Will Immunity To The Coronavirus Last?

 Three recent studies – from China, Britain and now the United States – have called into question how long people carry antibodies after infection.
 But the reality may be less dire than recent headlines suggest.

 The latest of these papers is from a research group at UCLA.
-They tracked antibodies in 34 people with coronaviru and found that the average antibody levels dropped to half of where they started over a period of about two and a half months.
+It tracked antibodies in 34 people with the coronavirus and found that the average antibody levels dropped to half of where they started over a period of about 2 1/2 months.

 "The big caveat is of course that this is just one snapshot for a relatively short period of time," says Dr. Otto Yang at UCLA, "so we don't know that it will continue that same rate of drop over time."

 Scientists have noticed that people with milder symptoms — or no symptoms at all — tend to have a weaker immune response to the coronavirus.
-And Yang's letter, published online in the New England Journal of Medicine, focused on people with mild illness.
+And Yang's letter, published online in The New England Journal of Medicine, focused on people with mild illness.

 "The majority just recovered at home with no hospital care, so their antibody titers [levels] weren't extremely high," Yang says.
-"Indeed, we have seen other people that have very, very high antibody titers, on the order of ten to 100 times higher than these."
+"Indeed, we have seen other people that have very, very high antibody titers, on the order of 10 to 100 times higher than these."

 A research group based at the Icahn School of Medicine at Mt.
 Sinai in New York looked at nearly 20,000 people with mild to moderate illness.
-They tell a more reassuring story in an unpublished research report.
+The group tells a more reassuring story in an unpublished research report.

-They find that 90% of those people had antibody responses that lasted at least three months.
+It finds that 90% of those people had antibody responses that lasted at least three months.
 And these antibodies neutralized the virus, at least in the lab.

 "It's reasonable to assume that there will be protection for a time frame of one to three years.," says Florian Krammer, one of the scientists on that study.
 "But of course, we are scientists.
 We have to prove that, right?
 That's why everyone's cautious about it.
 But I think that's a pretty fair assumption."

-Scientists focus a lot on antibodies as markers of immunity, in part because they are easy to measure.
+Scientists focus a lot on antibodies as markers of immunity in part because they are easy to measure.
 Antibodies do tend to wane over time in many instances, but when that happens, the immune system doesn't necessarily have to start again from scratch.
 Memory of a past infection can be stored in a cell called a memory B cell.

-"Those are cells that don't actually make any antibodies unless the virus comes back and then they see that virus again," Krammer says.
+"Those are cells that don't actually make any antibodies unless the virus comes back, and then they see that virus again," Krammer says.
 "But then they react very, very quickly and make antibodies quickly.
 So, there are many arms that the immune system has to tackle this virus."

 Yet another line of defense is a kind of immune cell called a T cell.